luke-ozicyber/bootcamp/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because:

 - Build and deployment is performed automatically, consistently and quickly
 - Consistent, rapid configuration and depoloyment of virtual machines ensure all prescribed security meaures can be scripted to minimise attack surfaces while enabling horizontal and elastic scaling by deployment to more or fewer virtual machines in a cluster as required to meet capacity demand.
 - Facilitates OS and software updates